ksevindik/ksevindik.github.io/_posts/2011-05-01-reusing-persistent-token-mechanism-of-spring-security.md

+---
+layout: post
-# Reusing Persistent Token Mechanism of Spring Security
+title: Reusing Persistent Token Mechanism of Spring Security
+author: Kenan Sevindik
+---

 Spring Security Framework exists in my enterprise application development tool suite for ages.
 Over the years, it has evolved a lot and become a much more reusable and extendable framework for various security needs.